Tsum Valley Trek Permit Cost & Regulations (Updated 2025)

 Yes, the Tsum Valley lies in a restricted area of the Manaslu region, so you will need a Manaslu Special (Restricted Area) Permit in addition to MCAP and ACAP.

-Can I trek to Tsum Valley solo?
+Can I trek to Tsum Valley solo or without a guide?

 No, solo trekking is not allowed.
 You must trek in a group of at least two people with a licensed guide from a registered agency.